GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_default.md

 - Python program and configuration JSON for Battery federate
 - Python program and configuration JSON for Charger federate
-- "runner" JSON to enable `helics_cli` execution of the co-simulation
+- HELICS runner JSON to enable execution of the co-simulation

 ## Default Setup

 The default setup, used in the Base Example, integrates the federate configurations with external JSON files.
 The message and communication configurations are publications and subscriptions.
-We recommend launching the co-simulation with [`helics_cli`](../../fundamental_topics/helics_cli.md).
-This section introduces federate configuration of publications (pubs) and subscriptions (subs) with JSON files and how to launch the co-simulation with `helics_cli`.
+This section introduces federate configuration of publications (pubs) and subscriptions (subs) with JSON files and how to launch the co-simulation with the HELICS runner.

 ### Messages + Communication: pub/sub